 - Getting a massage.
 Talk about a great stress-reliever!
 Stress often makes our muscles tense up.
 A professional massage therapist can help loosen those tightened muscles so you can relax.

-- Playing a round of ultimate frisbee, volleyball or basketball.
+- Playing sports.
+Consider playing a round of ultimate Frisbee, volleyball or basketball.

 - Going for a walk around campus.
 (You’ll even get in your exercise like we talked about earlier!)

 - Stopping to watch a movie or a few episodes of a favorite TV show.

 - Do some coloring.
 (Adult coloring books are in now!)